ShujiaHuang/cmdbtools/README.md

 ## Login

-Login with `cmdbtools` first by using CMDB API access key, which could be found from Profile->Genomics API if you have apply for it.
+Login with `cmdbtools` by using CMDB API access key, which could be found from Profile->Genomics API if you have apply for it.

 ![cmdb_genomics_api](assets/figures/cmdb_genomics_api.png)